Melodi-fyi/melodi-sdk-react/README.md

 ### Including User Information

-You can optionally include user information with feedback:
+You can optionally include user information with feedback.
+Properties like Name and Email can be updated separately at anytime in the web app:

 ```jsx
 <MelodiFeedbackWidget